buildkite/docs/pages/pipelines/defining_steps.md

 Job state             | Description
 ----------------------| -----------------------------------------
-PENDING               | The job has just been created and doesn't have a state yet WAITING               | The job is waiting on a wait step to finish WAITING_FAILED        | The job was in a WAITING state when the build failed BLOCKED               | The job is waiting on a block step to finish
+`pending`               | The job has just been created and doesn't have a state yet.
+WAITING               | The job is waiting on a wait step to finish WAITING_FAILED        | The job was in a WAITING state when the build failed BLOCKED               | The job is waiting on a block step to finish